janic0/cert-alert/README.md

 # Cert Alert

-This app continuously scanns [Certificate Transparency (CT) logs](https://certificate.transparency.dev/) for customizable keywords, regular expressions or wildcard patterns, to get alerted when a certificate for your domain is issued.
+This app continuously scans [Certificate Transparency (CT) logs](https://certificate.transparency.dev/) for customizable keywords, regular expressions or wildcard patterns, to get alerted when a certificate for your domain is issued.
 It can be used, for example, to discover subdomains as well.

 It uses [Shoutrrr URLs](https://containrrr.dev/shoutrrr/v0.8/services/overview/) so that you can easily configure the app to use your favourite notification service, or even webhooks / email.